 These are great small size bars to go with a cup of tea or as a different Easter treat to a chocolate egg!
 The recipe can also act as a base for a blondie if you just swap and mini eggs for something else like chocolate chips or m and ms as an example you can create your own blondie!

-The recipe is inspired by ‘if you give a blonde kitchen’.
+The recipe is inspired and adapted from’if you give a blonde kitchen’.